Liesek

 Liesek (Ljeszek) is a village and municipality in Tvrdošín District in the Žilina Region of northern Slovakia.

 History

 In historical records the village was first mentioned in 1558.

 Geography

 The municipality lies at an altitude of 631 metres and covers an area of 30.904 km².
 It has a population of about 2,595 people.

+Climate

+According to Köppen climate classification, Liesek has a humid continental climate with warm summers, classified as Dfb.